The Spurious Factor Dilemma: Robust Inference in Heavy-Tailed Elliptical Factor Models: Detection via Fluctuation Magnification

+under conditions analogous to those specified in Algorithm \ref{alg_firstround_bootstrap}.
+As demonstrated in Step 1, for any choice of magnifier, it is essential to select appropriate regions $[a_i, b_i]$ to ensure that the ordering of ${\lambda_i}$ remains invariant under fluctuation magnification.

-Thirdly, under Assumptions \ref{ass_sigma} and \ref{ass_xi}, we have $\mathbb{T}_i\ge \mathsf{L}_i$ for all $m+1\le i\le o$, indicating that heavy-tailed randomness indeed contributes to the emergence of spurious noise signals.
-However, since the convolution of randomness of $U$ and $D$ blurs the threshold between outliers (spurious noise signals) and bulk components (non-signals), potentially causing some bulk components to be misclassified as spurious signals.
-To achieve a more accurate estimation of the number of common factors, we introduce an auxiliary algorithm, which constitutes the core of the second-round testing procedure.
+Fourth, under Assumptions \ref{ass_xi} and \ref{ass_sigma}, the condition $\mathbb{T}_i\ge \mathsf{L}_i$ for all $m+1\le i\le o$ implies that heavy-tailed noise facilitates the emergence of spurious signals.
+However, the convolution of the stochastic components $U$ and $D$ may obscure the boundary between outliers (spurious signals) and bulk components (non-signals), potentially leading to the misclassification of the latter.
+To achieve a more refined estimation of the number of common factors, we introduce an auxiliary algorithm that serves as the centerpiece of the second-step testing procedure.

+Fifth, in numerical experiments, we adopt a more stringent threshold $\mathsf{L}_i$, particularly in the presence of heavy tails.
+This conservative choice prioritizes the protection of the null hypothesis, reflecting the principle that overestimation is generally more tolerable than underestimation.

-Finally, we believe our fluctuation magnification strategy can be applied to detection spurious signals in more general cases, as long as the real signals are significantly large. \end{remark}
+Finally, we anticipate that the proposed fluctuation magnification strategy is applicable to spurious signal detection in more general settings, as long as the real signals are significantly large. \end{remark}

 \textbf{2.
-Second round testing.} The first-round detection identifies the most prominent spurious signals.
-Based on this, we enhance the performance of common factor analysis in heavy-tailed datasets by incorporating the first-round estimates.
-Specifically, we integrate Algorithm \ref{alg_firstround_bootstrap} with the methodology of \cite{onatski2010determining} (further developed in \cite{Bao2015general,ding2021spiked}) to obtain a more accurate estimate of the number of common factors in elliptical models with potentially heavy-tailed randomness.
-The algorithm proposed below leverages both the strengths of our first-round results and the robustness of established factor selection methods, effectively addressing the challenges posed by heavy-tailed distributions.
+Second step detection.} First step detection aims to identify the most prominent spurious signals.
+The locations of the detected spurious signals provide useful information for separating potential real signals from noise contamination.
+When the data do not contain heavy-tailed noise, the first step procedure may incorrectly classify certain bulk eigenvalues as spurious.
+To mitigate this issue, we subsequently apply a refined factor‑number detection method exclusively to the corresponding potential real signals, which yields more accurate estimates and avoids over‑estimation.
+In this paper, we adopt the detection procedures of \cite{onatski2010determining} and \cite{Dobriban} as representative examples to obtain a more accurate estimate of the number of common factors in elliptical factor models that may exhibit heavy-tailed randomness.
+Algorithm~\ref{alg_secondround_estrealsignal} proposed below builds on the first-step results together with the robustness properties of established factor selection methods, thereby effectively addressing the challenges posed by heavy-tailed distributions.